 But, he says, the DSM has so many entries that almost any behavior could be labeled as a mental illness.

-The interviews one of the most ruthless CEO corporate America has ever seen, Albert Dunlap.
+The author interviews one of the most ruthless CEO corporate America has ever seen, Albert Dunlap.

 I didn’t think that was a good example at all though, since Dunlap ended up in a big crash and burn.
-So if everyone psychopath were like Dunlap, they’d soon exterminate themselves.
+So if every psychopath were like Dunlap, there would be few of them as business executives.

 The Psychopath Test Criticism